cfrBernard/audio-capture-app/README.md

 ---

 ## Quick Download
-For the latest '.exe' version, go to the [Releases](https://github.com/cfrBernard/audio-capture-app/releases) page.
+For the latest `.exe` version, go to the [Releases](https://github.com/cfrBernard/audio-capture-app/releases) page.

 ---